-There are steps that everyone can take to keep themselves and their families safe from fires and burn injuries this winter.
+There are steps that everyone can take to keep themselves and their families safe from fires and burn injuries.
 Here are five tips from Dr. Marc Jeschke, Director of the Ross Tilley Burn Centre at Sunnybrook:

 1) Test your smoke and carbon monoxide detectors